-71 years after India got its independence, let’s take a closer look at how the pre-independence period boasted of a diverse array of Indian fashion and trends infused with European influences and how the fashion trends changed over the years.
-Then there came the push from major events that not only paved the way for our independence but also had serious impacts on the fashion timeline.
-And now Indian fashion is at par with the rest of the globe, with Indian fashionistas taking over the world by a storm.
+74 years after India got its independence, let’s take a closer look at how the pre-independence period boasted of a diverse array of Indian fashion and trends infused with European influences and how the fashion trends changed over the years.
+Then there came the push from major events that paved the way for our independence and had a serious impact on the fashion timeline.
+And now Indian fashion is at par with the rest of the globe, with Indian fashionistas taking the world by storm.

 Image source: www,thequint.com